-- Formal face-to-face lectures, which provide you with a focus on the core analytical material in the course, together with qualitative, alternative explanations to aid your understanding.
+- Lectures (pre-recorded with live questioning) provide you with a focus on the core analytical material in the course, together with qualitative, alternative explanations to aid your understanding.
 These lectures are particularly interactive and all attendees will be required to participate; - "Laboratories", which are only for those who are unfamiliar with Matlab.
 They are hands-on and allow for exercises in problem solving and allow time for you to resolve problems in understanding of lecture material; - Tutorials, which are specifically aimed to prepare students for the assessed assignments, and provide feedback on the assignments completed; - Demonstrations to clarify with real examples how material covered in the lectures works in practice.